yonat/BatteryView/README.md

 ## Changing Appearance

-The properties below can be set in Interface Builder, in code, or through a UIAppearance proxy (e.g., `BatteryView.appearance().borderColor= .gray`).
+The properties below can be set in Interface Builder, in code, or through a UIAppearance proxy (e.g., `BatteryView.appearance().borderColor = .gray`).

 **Colors:**